-US Navy: Hefty salvage system not required in probe of fatal Titan implosion
+US Coast Guard will lead investigation of Titan implosion with help from Canada, France, UK

 The Navy is continuing to support the U.S. Coast Guard as operations continue.

-On Saturday, the Transportation Safety Board of Canada said that it’s begun an investigation into the loss of the submersible and has been speaking with those who traveled on Titan’s mothership, the Polar Prince.
+On Saturday, the Transportation Safety Board of Canada said that it has begun an investigation into the loss of the submersible and has been speaking with those who traveled on Titan’s mother ship, the Polar Prince.

 Authorities from the U.S. and Canada began the process of probing the cause of the underwater implosion and are grappling with questions of who is responsible for determining how the tragedy unfolded.